 - Always remove dead leaves of the succulents to avoid aphids and other insects hiding and breeding into it.
-Also, it helps to prevent molds.
+It also helps to prevent mold.

 - Don’t use running water for the succulents because too much water will kill the plant.
 Utilizing a spray is more applicable.
 If the soil of succulents is always wet, it may also attract aphids and other pests.